Cut and sew manufacturing versus blank apparel for clothing brands

 • Your target customers primarily value the artwork, not the garment itself (music merch, event merchandise, artist collaborations)

-• You want to be in business in two weeks, not two months
+• You want to be in buSiness in two weeks, not two months

 • **Start with cut and sew if:**